AnaSegarra/30-days-javascript/log.md

 ### Day 11: Custom Video Player
 *October 12, 2019*

 **Recap:** I've learnt about some methods and properties of the HTML video element.
-I've decided to include a keydown event listener that allows the user to play/pause the video when hitting the spacebar and skip it or rewind it when hitting the left or right arrows, respectively.
+I've decided to include a keydown event listener that allows the user to play/pause the video when hitting the spacebar and skip it or rewind it when hitting the left or right arrow, respectively.

 **Link:** [Custom Video Player](https://github.com/AnaSegarra/30-days-javascript/tree/master/Day11-Custom-Video-Player)